Establishing the Defence

 The case law shows that there are four ways of proving that the defendant influenced the claimant:

-The claimant could prove the existence of actual influence by providing evidence of real threats or pressure to enter into the contract which overrode their will: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44.
+The claimant could prove the existence of actual influence by providing evidence of real threats or pressure to enter into the contract or give the gift which overrode their will: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44.

 ‘Type 2A’ Presumed Influence

-If the claimant can show that they had a special relationship with the defendant in which high trust is normally given (such as lawyers and their clients), the courts will presume that the defendant influenced the claimant to enter into the contract: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44; Goldsworthy v Brickell Ch 378.
+If the claimant can show that they had a special relationship with the defendant in which high trust is normally given (such as lawyers and their clients), the courts will presume that the defendant influenced the claimant to enter into the contract or give the gift: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44; Goldsworthy v Brickell Ch 378.

 ‘Type 2B’ Presumed Influence

-If the claimant can show they were in a relationship with the defendant in which they reposed large amounts of trust and confidence that the defendant would look after their affairs, the courts will presume that the defendant influenced the claimant to enter into the contract: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44.
+If the claimant can show they were in a relationship with the defendant in which they reposed large amounts of trust and confidence that the defendant would look after their affairs, the courts will presume that the defendant influenced the claimant to enter into the contract or give the gift: Royal Bank of Scotland plc v Etridge (No 2) UKHL 44.